Shortlisted for the Best Fantasy Novel 2017 in the Australian Aurealis Awards.

 The Brother: Some versions of the legend give Cassandra a brother, Helenus.
 Like her, he was always correct in his predictions.
 Unlike her, he was believed.
 (Wiki.)

 She tries to make one true friend, Athena, who introduces her to the Tarot. (‘Her thoughts swirl with colour and the patterns and the meanings of the cards’.
 P. 77).
 She clumsily attempts to fit in with the cool kids, she experiments with alcohol and dope, her visions worsen, she is keen on a boy named Paulo ..
 Wait, wait.
 Athena?
 ‘Paulo’ .. or ‘Apollo’?
 Didn’t Apollo’s priestesses take hallucinogens to enhance their visions?

 Apollo: Many versions of the myth relate that Cassandra incurred the god Apollo’s wrath by refusing him sex, after promising herself to him in exchange for the power of prophecy.
 (Wiki.)

-This can be read is a ‘coming of age’ novel in that it concerns teenage insecurities and self-doubts, the cruel cut and thrust of cliques and friendships, and the tensions within families.
-But I think you will also soon be reading it, as I did, mindful of the big questions about fate and destiny, and mulling over the extent to which every one of one’s own decisions cuts away previous possibilities and opens up lines of new ones.
+Cassandra can be read is a ‘coming of age’ novel in that it concerns teenage insecurities and self-doubts, the cruel cut and thrust of cliques and friendships, and the tensions within families.
+But I think you will also soon be reading it, as I did, mindful of the big questions about fate and destiny, and mulling over the extent to which each of one’s decisions cuts away previous possibilities and opens up new ones.

 Kathryn Gossow is also the author of The Dark Poet.
 An older Cassie, the central character of Cassandra features in the stories in The Dark Poet.
 As you can see from my review in this blog, the connection is intriguing.
 The Dark Poet is also published by Odyssey Books.